 Besides national Flags, ships can also fly non-national Flags and Signal Flags.
 In this guide, we’ll go into what Signal Flags and non-national Flags are in World of Warships.
 When people talk about equipping Flags, often they mean Signal Flags, so it’s important to know the differences between non-national and Signals.
 Later, we’ll walk through how to equip Flags in World of Warships, step by step.

 In this guide, we’ll go into what Signals and Flags are for in World of Warships.
 Then, we’ll show you how to equip Flags in World of Warships.
-To enhance your World of Warships experience, don’t forget to use these WoWs codes for exclusive drops, cool prizes, and free rewards.
+Seeking extra perks?
+Become a legendary naval captain with World of Warships codes and claim free loot through the latest World of Tanks codes.

 Signals are small Flags (pennants) that, in real life, are used to communicate in battle.
 In World of Warships, Signals provide special combat bonuses.
 Signals can be displayed either individually or as a set.
 You can fly up to eight combat Signals on your ship.
 Signals are single-use items in World of Warships and are consumed after use.

 You can get Signal Flags by buying them with Credits or Coal, completing weekly mission chains, finding them in Containers, combat missions, completing campaigns, and completing challenges.

 Some ships, like ARP ships, come with unique Signal Flags that you can use.

 Signals can be used from Access Level 5.

 How to equip Signals in World of Warships